Topology: History

 Topology, as a well-defined mathematical discipline, originates in the early part of the twentieth century, but some isolated results can be traced back several centuries.
 Among these are certain questions in geometry investigated by Leonhard Euler.
 His 1736 paper on the Seven Bridges of Königsberg is regarded as one of the first practical applications of topology.
 On 14 November 1750, Euler wrote to a friend that he had realized the importance of the edges of a polyhedron.
 This led to his polyhedron formula, V − E + F = 2 (where V, E, and F respectively indicate the number of vertices, edges, and faces of the polyhedron).
 Some authorities regard this analysis as the first theorem, signaling the birth of topology.

 Further contributions were made by Augustin-Louis Cauchy, Ludwig Schläfli, Johann Benedict Listing, Bernhard Riemann and Enrico Betti.
 Listing introduced the term "Topologie" in Vorstudien zur Topologie, written in his native German, in 1847, having used the word for ten years in correspondence before its first appearance in print.
 The English form "topology" was used in 1883 in Listing's obituary in the journal Nature to distinguish "qualitative geometry from the ordinary geometry in which quantitative relations chiefly are treated".

 Their work was corrected, consolidated and greatly extended by Henri Poincaré.
 In 1895, he published his ground-breaking paper on Analysis Situs, which introduced the concepts now known as homotopy and homology, which are now considered part of algebraic topology.

+The development of topology in the 20th century was marked by significant advances in both foundational theory and its application to other fields of mathematics.
 Unifying the work on function spaces of Georg Cantor, Vito Volterra, Cesare Arzelà, Jacques Hadamard, Giulio Ascoli and others, Maurice Fréchet introduced the metric space in 1906.
 A metric space is now considered a special case of a general topological space, with any given topological space potentially giving rise to many distinct metric spaces.
-In 1914, Felix Hausdorff coined the term "topological space" and gave the definition for what is now called a Hausdorff space.
+In 1914, Felix Hausdorff coined the term "topological space" and defined what is now called a Hausdorff space.
 Currently, a topological space is a slight generalization of Hausdorff spaces, given in 1922 by Kazimierz Kuratowski.

 Modern topology depends strongly on the ideas of set theory, developed by Georg Cantor in the later part of the 19th century.
 In addition to establishing the basic ideas of set theory, Cantor considered point sets in Euclidean space as part of his study of Fourier series.
 For further developments, see point-set topology and algebraic topology.

 The 2022 Abel Prize was awarded to Dennis Sullivan "for his groundbreaking contributions to topology in its broadest sense, and in particular its algebraic, geometric and dynamical aspects".